 American Tobacco Campus

 Make your way through the former Lucky Strike cigarette factory complex.
 It has since been transformed into a mixed use area, with restaurants, bars, startups, a basketball court and plenty of green spaces.
-At on end of the campus you will find the Bert’s Bees offices with a replica of Bert’s Maine cabin out front.
+At on end of the campus you will find the Burt’s Bees offices with a replica of Bert’s Maine cabin out front.
 During the summer it also hosts free concerts underneath the Lucky Strike water tower.

 Dinner at Parts & Labor at Motorco Music Hall

 At Parts & Labor they serve food truck type options including their famous chicken in a waffle.
 You can enjoy this taste food in their garage bar or out on the patio during warm weather.
-It is also more than just food with a verity of showrooms for live music, comedy and more.
+It is also more than just food with a variety of showrooms for live music, comedy and more.

 Eno River State Park